-The Evergreen Pod can be recharged using regular drinking water.
-We recommend using water that is considered good enough to drink and does not have any unusual smells, as these could be absorbed by the Pod.
+- The Evergreen Pod can be recharged using regular drinking water.
+We recommend using water you consider good enough to drink, without any unusual smells

 - There is a felt sponge affixed to the underside of the Evergreen Pod cap.
 Wet the sponge well - it should soak through quickly and easily.
 Never apply water directly to the screen or beads!

-Shake off excess water from the sponge and screw the cap back onto the Evergreen Pod until it is sealed.
-Leave for a few hours to charge before using.
+- Shake off excess water from the sponge and screw the cap back onto the Evergreen Pod until it is sealed.

-Under normal conditions the Evergreen Pod will recharge in a few hours.
-To check on the charging status of your pod, unscrew the cap from the Evergreen Pod and hold the screen under a light to you can see the beads.
-If all visible beads are still opaque white a few hours after recharging, re-wet the sponge and repeat the process.
+- Under normal conditions the Pod will recharge in a few hours.
+To check the Pod, unscrew the cap.
+If all beads still appear bright opaque white, screw the cap back on and leave closed for an additional 12 hours.

-After recharging, re-attach the cap to your Evergreen pod and then loosen it about a quarter-turn, so that the cap is secured but not tightly sealed.
-The cap must be somewhat loose for air to flow, which enables proper function of the Evergreen Pod.
+When your Pod has been properly charged, tighten the cap and then loosen it about a quarter-turn, so that it is secured but not tightly sealed.
+The cap must be slightly loose for air to flow, which enables proper function of the Evergreen Pod.

 USING THE EVERGREEN JAR

-It is recommended to always keep the lid of your Evergreen Storage Solution jar fully closed when not in use.
+For best results, keep the lid of your Evergreen jar fully closed when not in use.

-The marker included in the Evergreen Storage Solution set is used to note information about the contents on the jar lid.
+The marker included in the Evergreen Storage Solution set is used to record information on the jar lid about the contents.
 When you need to make updates, it's easy to erase the old notes and write new ones.

 To erase notes, wet the included melamine sponge, squeeze out excess water and use the damp sponge to wipe the writing off the lid.
 Dry the lid and then you may use the marker to write a new note on it.